 Irritable bowel syndrome (IBS) is a common gastrointestinal disorder that affects 1 out of 10 people in the United States each year.
 With symptoms like cramping, diarrhea, gas and bloating, it's no surprise that living with IBS can have a significant effect on a person's quality of life.

-Diet is one way people manage the symptoms of IBS.
+Diet is one way people manage IBS symptoms.
 A common treatment approach is to avoid the foods that trigger symptoms.
-A new diet for IBS, developed in Australia, is showing promise in managing IBS symptoms.
+Another diet for IBS, developed in Australia, is having a lot of success in managing IBS symptoms.
 It's called the low FODMAP diet.